Temigo/nu-wiki/chain/questions.md

 title: Q&A
 description:
 published: true
-date: 2020-05-18T22:18:58.320Z
+date: 2020-09-02T22:21:42.858Z
 tags:
 ---

 List here common questions and answers about the reconstruction chain.
+Dummy examples:

+**What is the "full reconstruction chain"?**

+**What is "machine learning" / "deep learning"?**